 The spectral resolution time dependence for ACIS differs from that of XIS (see Figure 11).
 The initial FWHM for both ACIS devices is much higher than that for XIS.
-This is due to the prelaunch manufacturing defects on the BI CCD (see Section 2.1) and the initial radiation damage to the FI CCDs in 1999 (see Section 2.2), before the time period shown here.
+This is due to the prelaunch manufacturing defects on the BI CCD (see Section 2.1) and the initial radiation damage to the FI CCDs in 1999 (see Section 2.2).
 The rate of increase, however, is vanishingly small, less than 1 eV per year for the BI CCD and consistent with no change for the FI CCD.
 Unlike the line energy, the FWHM evolution shows no obvious dependence on the particle background.